It’s kind of interesting in today’s society how we look down on drugs, whereas alcohol and over abusing food like salt/sugar are perfectly accepted.

-When you are thinking and your thoughts are wondering off, your still focused.
+When you are thinking and your thoughts are wondering off, you are still focused.

-When your imagining your focus is on what your imagining.
+When you imagining, your focus is on what you’re imagining.

-And besides thoughts just happen on their own accord anyways.
-If they didn’t why would anyone ever choose a negative thought period?
+And besides, thoughts just happen on their own accord anyway.
+If they didn’t, why would anyone ever choose a negative thought period?

 I’ll tell you what I feel is the REAL ADD.